leahbannon/PublicDocs/OpenDataFactSheet.md

 In recent years, thousands of Government data resources across fields such as health and medicine, education, energy, public safety, global development, and finance have been posted in machine-readable form for free public use.
 Making these information resources accessible, discoverable, and usable by the public has helped fuel entrepreneurship, innovation, and scientific discovery- all of which improve Americans' lives, contribute significantly to job creation, and enhance development outcomes.

 In accordance with the Open Data Policy, USAID has created the following:
-•	Enterprise Inventory:  An inventory of USAID’s data assets o	Submitted directly to OMB
+* Enterprise Inventory:  An inventory of USAID’s data assets
+  * Submitted directly to OMB
-•	Public Data Listing:  A listing of data assets that USAID can make publicly available o	Posted at www.usaid.gov/data
+* Public Data Listing:  A listing of data assets that USAID can make publicly available
+  * Posted at www.usaid.gov/data
-•	Inventory Schedule:  A schedule of how USAID plans to expand, enrich, and open its data inventory o	Posted at www.usaid.gov/digitalstrategy
+* Inventory Schedule:  A schedule of how USAID plans to expand, enrich, and open its data inventory
+  * Posted at www.usaid.gov/digitalstrategy
-•	Customer Feedback Process:  A process for data users to provide feedback on USAID’s public data assets o	Posted at www.usaid.gov/digitalstrategy
+* Customer Feedback Process:  A process for data users to provide feedback on USAID’s public data assets
+  * Posted at www.usaid.gov/digitalstrategy
-•	Data Publication Process:  A process for releasing data, while ensuring legality and protections for privacy and security: o	Posted at www.usaid.gov/digitalstrategy
+* Data Publication Process:  A process for releasing data, while ensuring legality and protections for privacy and security:
+  * Posted at www.usaid.gov/digitalstrategy
-•	Roles and Responsibilities:  Specific points of contact at USAID for various responsibilities around managing information and data o	Submitted directly to OMB
+* Roles and Responsibilities:  Specific points of contact at USAID for various responsibilities around managing information and data
+  * Submitted directly to OMB

 The Information Governance Committee (InfoGov) of USAID’s Management Operations Council (MOC) is overseeing USAID’s approach to Open Data.
 A Permanent Working Group (PWG) under InfoGov is coordinating with USAID operating units to identify datasets that may be candidates for public release.